Codecademy/docs/content/general/concepts/augmented-reality/augmented-reality.md

 ---
-Title: 'Augmented Reality'
+Title: "Augmented Reality"
-Description: 'Augmented Reality (AR) is a digitally enhanced real world experience provided through hardware.
+Description: "Augmented Reality (AR) is a digitally enhanced real world experience provided through hardware.
 In many instances AR provides an additional sensory experience to natural settings.
-A popular example of Augmented Reality in application is the video game Pokemon Go.'
+A popular example of Augmented Reality in application is the video game Pokemon Go."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Augmented reality (AR)** is a digitally enhanced real world experience provided through hardware.
 In many instances, AR provides an additional sensory experience to natural settings.
 A popular example of AR in mobile applications is the video game Pokémon Go.